 Non-invasive brain stimulation techniques for chronic pain

-One article on PainSci cites O’Connell 2018: Zapped!
+One page on PainSci cites O’Connell 2018: Zapped!
 Does TENS work for pain?

 AUTHORS' CONCLUSIONS: There is very low-quality evidence that single doses of high-frequency rTMS of the motor cortex and tDCS may have short-term effects on chronic pain and quality of life but multiple sources of bias exist that may have influenced the observed effects.
 We did not find evidence that low-frequency rTMS, rTMS applied to the dorsolateral prefrontal cortex and CES are effective for reducing pain intensity in chronic pain.
 The broad conclusions of this review have not changed substantially for this update.
 There remains a need for substantially larger, rigorously designed studies, particularly of longer courses of stimulation.
 Future evidence may substantially impact upon the presented results.